 Is Peckham now the coolest neighbourhood in London?
 Possibly.
 It certainly is a vibrant, cultural and creative hub with what seems like a new hip place to eat popping up every few weeks.
 Being one of London’s most diverse and creative communities gives Peckham a distinctive edge in terms of its culinary scene.
 As more and more of our friends are becoming Peckhamites, we are taking the opportunity to discover SE15.
 There's no need to engage in a Peckham vs Hackney debate, and we are happy to report that like Hackney, Peckham has enough lure to impress plant-based foodies.
+Here is our guide to vegetarian friendly restaurants in Peckham.

 Apart from being a proudly local eatery with focus on seasonal ingredients, we have 2 very simple reasons to like Pedler; the fabulous Bloody Mary courtesy of Little Bird Gin company and excellent green shakshuka.
 Oh, and our lovely waitress offered complimentary avocado when we asked whether we could do without the eggs.
 Major brownie points!